tschutter/digital-dc-power-supply/README.rst

 =======================

 This repository contains all documentation and files related to the digital DC bench power supply kit that I have built.
+I purchased the kit (including a LCD display and an ATmega8) from tuxgraphics.org in October 2006 for |euro| 40.

 As of 2015-12-12, there are three separate hardware versions.
 I have hardware version 1.0 which is documented at `linuxfocus.org